 This Strategy Report is part of phase three, and builds on the findings from phase one and two, to develop a long-term strategic action plan that will help the City ensure more affordable housing is developed in the community.
-In parallel to this report, a Developers' Handbook has been developed to help the development sector in Richmond Hill navigate the housing system, identify potential partners, learn about design considerations and find instructions on how to structure a planning report.
+In parallel to this report, a Handbook for Developing Affordable Housing has been developed to help the development sector in Richmond Hill navigate the housing system, identify potential partners, learn about design considerations and find instructions on how to structure a planning report.